JaneWen23/MyISP/src/Filter/README.md

 The input / output image and the ROI structures are defined in "ImgDef.cpp" and they are easy to understand.
 (The output image ROI means to )

-Up to 32-bit bitdepth is supported, regardless of signed or unsigned and input / output image should be integers (currently it does not support float types).
+Up to 32-bit bit-depth is supported, regardless of signed or unsigned and input / output image should be integers (currently it does not support float types).

-Also note that although the output image may be signed while the input image being unsigned, the input and output images should be set to the same bitdepth.
-To prevent a large unsigned number to be interpreted as negative, you may choose a higher bitdepth for both.
+Also note that although the output image may be signed while the input image being unsigned, the input and output images should be set to the same bit-depth.
+To prevent a large unsigned number to be interpreted as negative, you may choose a higher bit-depth for both.

 The KernelCfg structure defines the kernel itself, filter behaviors, and the option related to 2D implementation: